Stelminator/kismatic-charts/charts/prometheus-grafana/README.md

 #### Components
 * [Prometheus](https://github.com/prometheus/prometheus) - is a systems and service monitoring system
 * [alertmanager](https://github.com/prometheus/alertmanager) - handles alerts sent by Prometheus server
+* [pushgateway](https://github.com/prometheus/pushgateway) - exists to allow ephemeral and batch jobs to expose their metrics to Prometheus
 * [node-exporter](https://github.com/prometheus/node_exporter) - a Prometheus exporter for hardware and OS metrics exposed by *NIX kernels
 * [kube-state-metrics](https://github.com/kubernetes/kube-state-metrics) -  a simple service that listens to the Kubernetes API server and generates metrics about the state of the objects runnning on the Kuberntes cluster, such as deployments, nodes and pods.
 #### Configuration